Learn how to make the easiest DIY photo collage using Mod Podge and other basic supplies! You’ll love this cute wall art on a budget.

 Use Command Strips for foam core, picture hooks for a canvas, and a hanging kit for wood.
 If you’re not sure, leave a comment and I’ll help you out!

-You are going to love this DIY photo collage at Bits of Everything.
+You are going to love this DIY photo collage.
 Regular photos were trimmed and put onto foam core, for a project that cost less than $20.
 Check out the tutorial below to see how it was done.

 - Photos printed with a laserjet printer